Turn your texts, PPTs, PDFs or URLs to video - in minutes.

 By following our 6-step framework and incorporating the 6 research-based tips we’ve shared with you, your training video will be on its way to becoming great.

-Now that you know everything about writing video scripts, learn how to turn those scripts into videos in our detailed guide.
+Now that you know everything about writing video scripts, learn how to turn those scripts into videos with AI voices in our detailed guide.

 Frequently asked questions